mholling/nswtopo/README.markdown

     - declination
     - controls

-(You can use `aerial` as a shortcut to download all the aerial imagery layers.)

 ## Aerial Imagery

 These are orthographic aerial images for the specified map area, derived from Google Maps, Nokia Maps, and the NSW LPI department.
 Depending on your map location there may be up to four different aerial images available.